timjavins/WGU-C950--Data-Structures-and-Algorigthms-II--NHP3/meta/Javins C950 Core Algorithm Overview (Task 1).md

 This application will use a “nearest neighbor” algorithm (a type of greedy approach) for routing.
 The nearest neighbor algorithm will first find the closest destination to the current location.
 When the closest destination is identified, it becomes the current location and is removed from the list of destinations.
 The process iterates sequentially through the list of destinations until all destinations are included in the route.
 This approach automatically makes routing decisions based on the current set of package destinations, making it suitable for the daily local deliveries problem.

 ## B. Data Structure Identification
-The application makes use of hash tables to record the states of all packages and trucks, every minute of the work day.
+The application will make use of hash tables to record the states of all packages and trucks, every minute of the work day.

 A hash-based structure (custom hash tables) will be featured throughout the codebase to store and retrieve package and truck data quickly.
 These hash tables perform key-based lookups efficiently on average, adjusting their underlying structure (hash buckets) to optimize for fast operations.